-The VRA Awards are taking place in November 2020 and entries are open!
+The VRA Awards are taking place in November 2020

 Sadly we had to push back the awards earlier this year due to the situation with Covid-19, but they are back and better than ever.
 We thought this was a great time to catch up with some of last year’s winners, hear more about their projects and ask them to share their tips for making a great entry!